 The Seaside Heights boardwalk runs 0.8 miles, from Hiering Avenue to Porter Avenue, parallel to the beach.
 If you keep walking south, there’s another 0.1 miles of boardwalk in Seaside Park with shops and attractions, and then the Seaside Park boardwalk continues for another 1.6 miles from there.

-So end to end, you’re looking at about 2.5 miles of continuous boardwalk — all of it walkable, bikeable (in the morning hours), and worth your time.
+End to end, you’re looking at about 2.5 miles of continuous boardwalk — all of it walkable, bikeable (in the morning hours), and worth your time.

 Seaside Heights Boardwalk Map